davewalker5/NatureRecorderPy/README.rst

 Adding a User to the Database
 -----------------------------

-Once the database has been created, the following commands will prompt for a username and password and will add that user to the database:
+Once the database has been created, enter the following commands from the root of the project to prompt for a username and password and add that user to the database:

 ::

-    export NATURE_RECORDER_DB="`pwd`/../data/naturerecorder.db"
+    export NATURE_RECORDER_DB="`pwd`/data/naturerecorder.db"
-    export PYTHONPATH=`pwd`/..
+    export PYTHONPATH=`pwd`/src
     python add_user.py

 The first two commands will need to be modified based on the current operating system.